koditi/devkini.xyz/_posts/2015-12-06-getting-started-with-laravel.md

 Route::resource('customer', 'CustomerController');
 ```

+With above route definition, if you try to access url such as http://localhost:8000/customer, Laravel will execute the `index()` method in `CustomerController` class.
 This is where I got stucked initially, as the existing routes defined in `laravel-base` look like this:-

 ```php
 <?php